Gwc5245/KOA-Management-Console/README.md

 ##### A program log will be stored in the \static folder for reference.
 ----

-A valid MongoDB is required, with KOADB being the database cluster utilized by the program and the follow collections need to be present:
+A valid MongoDB is required, with KOADB being the database cluster utilized by the program and the following collections need to be present:

 - ManagementUsers
 - WeatherStationData